atkison/CyberSecurityClub/Practice/README.md

 https://seedsecuritylabs.org/index.html <br>
 <br>

 The following is a link to a website in which you can buy some great course and learn a whole lot.
 Don't <b>EVER</b> pay full price for a course.
-Just put it in your wishlist, wait a few days, and then check again; There will be a sale.
-I should make a rule where if you pay full price for a course you have to sit out of the next competition meeting. <br>
+Just put it in your wishlist, wait a few days, and then check again; There will be a sale.<br>
 https://www.udemy.com/ <br>
 <br>